Is the Death Doula Path Right for You? Take the Free Quiz →

 🕊️

-A death doula, also known as an end-of-life doula, death midwife, or end-of-life companion, is a non-medical professional who provides comprehensive support and guidance to individuals and their families during the dying process.
-Their role encompasses emotional, practical, and spiritual aspects of end-of-life care, creating a holistic approach that honors the whole person—not just their medical needs.
+A death doula, also known as an end-of-life doula or death midwife, provides support and guidance to individuals and their families through the dying process.
+Their work touches the emotional, practical, and relational aspects of end-of-life care, offering a kind of presence that honors the whole person rather than managing a condition.

 🫂 Emotional Support & Companionship